 This hand sanitizer is formulated with …

-We’ve really got to give Babyganics a hand when it comes to these awesome Babyganics Alcohol-Free Hand Sanitizing Wipes (cue the applause).
-Packaged in a little, 20-count travel bundle and packed with big, germ-killing power, these eco-friendly hand sanitizing wipes help annihilate 99% of germs without using alcohol.
-Plus, they’re non-allergenic …
+We’ve really got to give Babyganics a hand when it comes to these awesome Babyganics Alcohol-Free Hand Sanitizing Wipes.
+Packaged in a 20-count travel bundle and packed with big, germ-killing power, these hand sanitizing wipes help kill up to 99% of common germs without using alcohol.
+Plus, they’re gentle enough for your baby’s skin.

 Generally speaking, yes, hand sanitizer does expire.
 Hand sanitizer spray or gel can last up to three years from its manufacturing date.
 You’ll want to keep an eye on the date on your bottle to make sure to replace it when needed.
 (These days, most of us go through hand sanitizer super quickly and a bottle usually won’t last us even a year, but this info is still good to keep in the back of your mind.)